LuanBog/luan-virus/README.md

 ## Disclamer: Please do not use this script for illegal use, use it for fun ONLY.
 Whatever happens with you using this script, I would NOT be held responsible.

-### Extra Notes:
-If you have any ideas for FUNNY virus idea, feel free to contact me at mynameiscutepanda@gmail.com and I will try to make it come true!

 # Enjoy and Stay Safe!!!